ariard/lightning-rfc/12-offer-encoding.md

 # Offers

-Offers are a precursor to an invoice: readers will usually request an invoice (or multiple) based on the offer.
+Offers are a precursor to an invoice: readers will either request an invoice (or multiple) or send an invoice based on the offer.
 An offer can be much longer-lived than a particular invoice, so has some different characteristics; in particular it can be recurring, and the amount can be in a non-lightning currency.
 It's also designed for compactness, to easily fit inside a QR code.